FernPerez/Video-Game-Blog/README.md

 ## Planned New Features
 ### Major
 - Having series and franchise filters in games page populate given the user's current list of games.
 At the moment, it only uses some franchises and series I added, but if a user adds a game from a different one, they will not be able to filter by them.
+- Adjusting the front end and styling so it can look good on mobile as well as desktop.
 - Creating a game backlog/future games page.
 This one is pretty big as it would require some big changes to the database, but it is something I plan on adding at some point.

 ## Minor